Skip to main content

 About Kaimai-Mamaku

-Kaimai-Mamaku Conservation Park is one of New Zealand's largest protected areas, stretching approximately 60 kilometers from Karangahake Gorge in the north to near Rotorua in the south.
-Encompassing over 53,000 hectares of rugged terrain, the park straddles the boundary between the Bay of Plenty and Waikato regions on the North Island.
-The conservation park protects significant tracts of native podocarp-broadleaf and beech forest, along with extensive wetlands and geothermal features on the Mamaku Plateau.
+Kaimai-Mamaku Conservation Park is a significant protected area stretching approximately 60 kilometers from Karangahake Gorge in the north to near Rotorua in the south.
+Encompassing around 37,000 hectares of rugged terrain, the park straddles the boundary between the Bay of Plenty and Waikato regions on the North Island.
+[1] The conservation park protects significant tracts of native podocarp-broadleaf and beech forest, along with extensive wetlands and geothermal features on the Mamaku Plateau.
 The landscape varies dramatically from steep, bush-clad ranges to the flat volcanic tableland of the Mamaku Plateau, offering visitors diverse tramping opportunities and a window into New Zealand's gold mining and kauri logging history.

 Wildlife Ecosystems

 The Kaimai-Mamaku Conservation Park harbors several endangered species including small remnant populations of North Island brown kiwi and the critically endangered North Island kokako in the northern Mamaku forests.
 The park provides habitat for both long-tailed and short-tailed bats, New Zealand's only native land mammals.
-Scattered populations of the endangered Hochstetter's frog, one of the world's most primitive frog species, survive in stream habitats throughout the northern half of the park.
-The threatened striped skink finds refuge in the park's rocky outcrops, while rare invertebrates include the Mount Te Aroha stag beetle and the impressive kauri snail (Paryphanta busbyi).
+Scattered populations of the endangered Hochstetter's frog (Leiopelma hochstetteri), one of New Zealand's most primitive native frogs, survive in stream habitats throughout the northern half of the park.
+[1] The threatened striped skink finds refuge in the park's rocky outcrops, while rare invertebrates include the Mount Te Aroha stag beetle and the impressive kauri snail (Paryphanta busbyi).
 Birdlife includes kereru (native wood pigeon), tui, bellbird, fantail, and several species of native bush robins that thrive in the mature forest canopy.

 Flora Ecosystems